 In his debut novel, DANYON, Dacre blurs the lines between what happens in the mind of someone who has been bullied for a long period of time.
 He was able to survive suicide and make it through to tell this tale.
 DANYON touches on his own experiences, along with others carefully wound together to form a fictional tale based on true events.
 This read is not only confronting, but provides hope for anyone suffering the same issues.

 Dacre’s mission is to reach as many people as he can with his stories – as no matter where you grew up – bullying doesn’t discriminate and so much is at stake when you use your words to another as you never know if that person is about to take their own life.CONTACT DACRE: dacredanes.com

 Mitch has struggled with some of the most severe & debilitating mental illness symptoms for most of this life.
-This has largely been in silence and isolation, until recently.
+Until recently, this had largely meant suffering in silence and isolation.

 Founding an international not-for-profit mental health campaign to eradicate stigma called the ‘Heart On My Sleeve Movement’, Mitch’s ultimate dream is to change the face of mental health by empowering his fellow millennials to overcome suffering and help them re-imagine the healing power of the mind.

 He is uniquely positioned to bring a firsthand experience of suffering from several chronic mental health conditions, with an educated academic understanding of the science behind problem and treatment, mixed with a comprehensive business, storytelling and tech background that allows him to build a platform to connect with people in an authentic and powerful way.